aws-samples/aws-modern-application-workshop/module-2/README.md

 Next, we need to integrate our Angular app with your new API backend instead of using the hardcoded Mysfit profile data.
 We need to edit our `enviroment` file in our Angular app to include a `mysfitsApiUrl` property and re-publish it to our S3 bucket so the endpoint will now point to our NLB.

 ### Replace the API Endpoint and Upload to S3

-Since we use `npm run build -- --prod` to build the Angular app, we'll need to create a `prod` version of the `environment` file.

 Navigate to the `environments` folder in the Angular app.